Last Updated: 02 July 2026

 4. VAJRASANA (Thunderbolt pose/Diamond pose)

-- improves digestion
+- may support healthy digestion

 Who Should Avoid Vajrasana?